ClaritiSoftware/CumulusCI/docs/scratch-orgs.md

 When `org_pool_id` is set, CumulusCI calls `sf clariti org checkout` using the CCI-generated alias (for example, `<project_name>__<org_name>`) and then imports the checked-out org into the CCI keychain.
 The command falls back to creating a fresh scratch org if the checkout fails or the pooled org is already expired.
+Set `CCI_DISABLE_SCRATCH_FALLBACK=1` while you debug checkout issues to prevent new scratch orgs from being created.

 ## Use a Non-Default Dev Hub